Photo: Nick Page

 Talking about fears and feelings is difficult, even to those we know love and care about us.
 This can prevent other people from recognising the distress and being able to help in a crisis.
 Quite apart from anything else, words can seem totally inadequate to explain the pain someone is suffering.

 It is easy to understand that someone is hurting if they have been badly injured or are physically ill.
 Emotional pain cannot be seen, but it can be just as unbearable.

-Sometimes attempting suicide may be the only way to show other people how bad things are. as one person who attempted suicide said: 'When your back is agains the wall, suicide can seem to be the only way out.'
+Sometimes attempting suicide may be the only way to show other people how bad things are.
+As one person who attempted suicide said: 'When your back is against the wall, suicide can seem to be the only way out.'

 What can you do to help?